NuGet/Home/designs/RestoreAndBuildCompatibility.md

 * NuGet.exe restore
 * MSBuild.exe /t:build

-In packages.config, this usually just works because he build tooling can be oblivious to NuGet.
+In packages.config, this usually just works because the build tooling is oblivious to NuGet.
 In PackageReference, there's nuance, because now you have a restore and build steps that can use different versions of the tooling--`NuGet.exe` will write assets that may differ from what the MSBuild-embedded tooling expects.

 Due to the fact that `NuGet.exe` is acquired standalone, it's considerably more difficult to ensure restore & build compatibility.